tmtxt/tmtxt.github.com/tmtxt-dired-async.md

 (define-key dired-mode-map (kbd "C-c C-q") 'tda/download-to-current-dir)
 {% endhighlight %}

+Another handy command is `tda/download-clipboard-to-current-dir`, which is similar to the above command.
+Instead of prompting user for the link, it reads from the clipboard.

+{% highlight cl %}
+(define-key dired-mode-map (kbd "C-c C-l") 'tda/download-clipboard-link-to-current-dir)
+{% endhighlight %}

 You can also specify the download program you want to use by changing the variable `tda/download-command`.
 The default value is **wget**, you can change it to **curl**, **aria2c**,...